warner/petmail/docs/invitations.md

 ## Rendezvous Server

-All Petmail clients use the same (Firebase-hosted?) rendezvous server.
-The access coordinates are hard-wired into the client.
+All Petmail nodes use the same rendezvous server.
+The access coordinates are hard-wired into the node.

-This server holds some number of short-lived "channels", created on-demand, and deleted when both parties are done with them (or after 24 hours).
+This server holds a number of short-lived "channels", created on-demand, and deleted when both parties are done with them (or after 24 hours).
 Each channel holds an unsorted set of messages.
 All messages are signed (the channel ID is the verifying key), allowing the server to reject noise from non-participants (those who do not know the invitation code).
-Clients check the same signatures, so they can ignore noise from the server as well.
+Agents check the same signatures, so they can ignore noise from the server as well.

-For local development, clients also use a "local-fs" rendezvous service, which is simply a subdirectory of the source tree named ".rendezvous".
+For local development, agents also use a "local-fs" rendezvous service, which is simply a subdirectory of the source tree named ".rendezvous".
 Channels correspond to files in this directory.
 Files older than 15 minutes are deleted at node startup.

 ## Details